argyleink/django-rest-framework-seed/README.md

-django-rest-seed
+django-rest-framework-seed
 ================

-Start your Django REST app in seconds.
+Start your Django API in seconds with this Django Rest Framework seed.

 REQUIREMENTS: git, python, pip, linux command line